mixnetwork1959/RadioAlbenaToolkit/README.md

 Scans MP3, FLAC, WAV, M4A, AAC and OGG files for silence at the beginning and end.

+Audio Library Toolkit is a collection of Python tools for managing, analyzing and optimizing large audio libraries.

+The first included tool is the Silence Scanner, which detects silence at the beginning and end of audio files.

 ## Features

 - Scan complete music library